egison/sweet-egison/README.md

 [(3,5),(5,7),(11,13),(17,19),(29,31),(41,43),(59,61),(71,73),(101,103),(107,109)]
 ```

 We can implement a pattern-matching version of set functions such as `member` and `intersect` in a declarative way using non-linear patterns.
-Note that match clauses are monoids and can be concatenated using `<>`.
+Match clauses are monoids and can be concatenated using `<>`.

 ```haskell
 > member x xs = matchDFS xs (Multiset Eql) [[mc| #x : _ -> True |], [mc| _ -> False |]]